rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 The activity page shows all your past activity on 3DPrinterOS.
 Submitted prints will be shown here, as well as their status (success, failure, in progress).
 You can click on a print to get more information.

-By hitting the "..." menu to the right of a job, you can also restart it, see details (same as clicking) or view any notes from staff on your 3D print.
+By hitting the "..." menu to the right of a job, you can cancel the print (if it has not yet started), restart it, see details (same as clicking) or view any notes from staff on your 3D print.

 <img src="../assets/3dprinteros activity.png" class="image-float-left" width=100%>